edap/PalmGenerator/README.md

 - `trunk_regular`.
 Boolean.
 It defines if the phyllotaxis will deform the trunk or not.

-- `buffers`: Boolean.
-Highly experimental, default is false, updates will follow.
+- `vertex_colors`: Boolean.
+Enable per vertex color

 - `angle_open`: Float, degree.
 It defines the disclose angle of the leaves.

 - `starting_angle_open` Float, degree.
 It defines from which angle the leaves will start to disclose.

 `curve`.
 Optional.
 A CatmullRomCurve3 can be passed as last argument.
 The first vertex in the curve will define the position of the treetop, the last one will define the position of the part of the trunk that is attached to the ground.
-Look at the curve in `src/application.js` to have an idea about how to make palms alongside curves.
+Look at the curve in `src/App.js` to see an example about how to make palms alongside curves.

 The PalmGenerator returns an object containing an instance of THREE.Geometry.